- Solicitors For Business

 Skin Cancer Misdiagnosis Claims

-If you or a loved one have been affected by skin cancer that was either misdiagnosed or subject to a delay in treatment, we can help you to make a successful claim for the compensation you require by suing the NHS or a private practitioner on your behalf.
+If you or a loved one have been affected by skin cancer that was either misdiagnosed or subject to a delay in treatment, we can help you to make a successful claim and ensure you receive the maximum possible amount of compensation.

 JMW’s medical negligence solicitors understand the stress and confusion you may be feeling if your cancer has spread and your prognosis worsened due to a delay in diagnosis and treatment.
 That’s why we’ll help you to claim the compensation you require to support you and your family financially at this difficult time.